lnlp/LMIC-node/README.md

     ; -D USE_DISPLAY             ; Requires external I2C OLED display
 ```

 By default all USE\_ options for a board are enabled.
 If the option is not enabled by default then it is either not supported (e.g. due to hardware conflict) or in case of USE_DISPLAY requires an external display to be connected.
-The USE_DISPLAY option can then be enabled after the display is connected.
+In latter case the USE_DISPLAY option can be enabled after an external display is connected.

 Each of these options uses memory.
-In case of memory constrainted 8-bit boards disabling some of these option may free some memory for other use (e.g. use MCCI LIMIC library or enable LMIC debugging).
+In case of memory constrainted 8-bit boards disabling some of these option may free some memory for other use.

 **USE_SERIAL**
 If enabled status output will be send to the serial port to be viewed on serial monitor.

 **USE_LED**
 If enabled it will use the onboard LED.
-The board will be lit during Tx/Rx transmission and is off otherwise.
+The LED will be on during Tx/Rx transmission and off otherwise.
 For some boards the onboard LED cannot be used because of a hardware conflict, because the LED type is not supported (e.g. WS2812 RGB LED) or because there is no onboard user LED.
 If the onboard LED cannot be used then this option is disabled by default and the line will be commented to make this clear.

 **USE_DISPLAY**
 If enabled status output will be send to the display.

 **upload_protocol**
-For some boards it may be necessary to change the upload protocol, e.g. for bluepill change it from `stlink` to `serial` if firmware is uploaded via USB to serial adapter instead of using a STLink programmer.
+For some boards it may be necessary to change the upload protocol, e.g. for bluepill change it from `stlink` to `serial` if a USB to serial adapter is used for upload instead of a STLink programmer.

 **LMIC library**
-By default all boards with 32-bit MCU are configured to use the MCCI LoRaWAN LMIC library (MCCI LMIC) because this is the library to use.
+By default all boards with 32-bit MCU are configured to use the MCCI LoRaWAN LMIC library (MCCI LMIC) because this is the library that should be used.
 It is the most LoRaWAN compliant LMIC library for Arduino and it is actively maintained.

  By default all boards with 8-bit MCU are configured to use the IBM LMIC framework library (Classic LMIC).
 These boards have limited memory capacity and Classic LMIC uses less memory than MCCI LMIC.
 Because of better LoRaWAN compliance and improved functionality MCCI LMIC is preferred but there is not enough memory to use LMIC-node with MCCI LMIC on these boards.